mrmilu/flutter.base/docs/firebase/firebase.md

 - Copy config files on each flavor folder.
 - Config with Xcode to add this files
-- So be sure to have a clean git commit and once command finishes just leave the changes made in:
+- So be sure to have a clean git commit and once command finishes leave the changes made in:

 - `ios/Runner.xcodeproj/project.pbxproj`
 - `android/app/src/{flavor}/google-services.json`